Alephgsm/SharpOdinClient/README.md

 A suitable client for flash(image , tar.md5 , lz4), getting info and implementing other features.

 It provides a .NET implementation of the odin protocol.
-# Platform
+# Requirements:
-.NET Framework 4.5.1
++ .NET Framework 4.5.1
++ Official Samsung usb driver

 # How does work?
 USB communication in SharpOdinClient is serialport.